-I apologize for my recent silence in the blog-o-sphere but I’ve been busy putting the finishing touches to my forthcoming book, “Design Essentials for the Motion Media Artist“.
+I’ve been busy putting the finishing touches to my forthcoming book, “Design Essentials for the Motion Media Artist“.

 It’s funny, I’ve written books before.
 Software books, teaching people how to use Adobe After Effects to be specific.
 I was commissioned to write these books, at the time there were very few books on the subject and there was a growing demand for them.
 I must say, I hated writing them, the process was so bogged down with technical checking and they had to be written in a very standard, linear way which I found stifling.